Code of Conduct

 Please report the situation to the Osher office (603-646-0154) as soon as possible once the immediate crisis has passed.

 - Registration for courses is on a first-come, first-served basis.
+Payment and registration are per person, whether the class or event is in-person or on Zoom.

 - If applications for a course exceed class size, names will be added to a wait-list.
+We will contact you if an opening in a course becomes available, typically by email.

 - Payment in full is due upon submission of your registration.
 Online payment can be made via MasterCard or Visa.
+If you do not receive an email confirmation, please feel free to call the office to see if your registration went through.

 Sexual Harassment Statement